-The credit for qualified hybrid vehicles is equal to \$2,000 per vehicle registered in this state provided, however, that the same vehicle may not qualify for both the qualified hybrid vehicle credit and the clean-fuel vehicle property credit.
+The credit for qualified hybrid vehicles is equal to \$2,000 per vehicle registered in this state.

 Definitions

 A qualified electric vehicle, defined by reference to IRC section 30(c), is a motor vehicle that is powered primarily by an electric motor drawing current from rechargeable batteries, fuel cells, or other portable sources of electric current.
 The original use must commence with the taxpayer, and the vehicle must be acquired for use by the taxpayer and not for resale, although it may be rented or leased.